 Know Your Skin - Have Any Suspicious Spot Biopsied

 So a few years ago, I noticed a red spot - it was very hard to see as it blended in with my skin pretty well, however, I noticed it.
-It was located on my right, upper decollette (chest).
+It was located on my left, upper decollette (chest).
 As some of you may know, I grew up in sunny, SW FL (Naples, FL) and was a sun worshiper.
 Yes, the baby oil, the silver bikini - you name it.
 I didnt even start properly taking care of my skin until I went to school in AZ for Aesthetics.
 I was 34.

 Some things I learned about sun exposure are: